Key Takeaways

 • Marketing, nonprofit or construction businesses prioritizing affordability

-• Operations that only want to deal with a single insurer for all their coverage needs
+• Operations that prefer dealing with a single insurer for all coverage needs

-• Owners who prefer clear coverage details before purchasing
+• Owners who want clear coverage details before purchasing

 Learn More: Simply Business Review